Home

 Corine van Voorbergen

 Corine van Voorbergen (NL, 1989) is a Dutch contemporary artist based in Amsterdam.
 Her minimalistic, circular works explore themes of eternal movement, emotion, and reflection.
 In her series Through the Brass Eye of the Beholder, she layers acrylics, pigments, ink, and epoxy within hand-polished brass rings.
-The reflective surfaces invite viewers to both look inward and observe the whole, merging craft with introspection.
-Van Voorbergen has exhibited in Shanghai, London, Stockholm, and New York.
-Since 2021, she has collaborated with Louis Vuitton and shown work at Salone del Mobile and La Biennale di Venezia.
+Van Voorbergen has exhibited internationally and collaborated with Louis Vuitton since 2021.

 Dylan Martinez